esemsc-3046a17b/jidan.zhang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a postgraduate student of Applied Computational Science and Engineering in the [Department of Earth Science and Engineering](https://www.imperial.ac.uk/earth-science/) at [Imperial College London](https://www.imperial.ac.uk/).
-My research interests include remote sensing, computer vision, and polar studies.
+My research interests include but are not limited to remote sensing, computer vision, and polar studies.
 I am always open to discussions and look forward to exchanging ideas!

-Previously, I was supervised by [Prof. Xu Huang](https://sges.sysu.edu.cn/teacher/603) of Advanced Remote Sensing Techniques for 3D Information Acquisition and Processing Team at [School of Geospatial Engineeing and Science](https://sges.sysu.edu.cn/), [Sun Yat-sen University](https://www.sysu.edu.cn/).
-I also conducted research on sub-glacial lakes beneath the Greenland Ice Sheet under the supervision of [Prof. Qi Liang](https://sges.sysu.edu.cn/teacher/605) at [School of Geospatial Engineeing and Science](https://sges.sysu.edu.cn/) and [Polar Science Center Sun Yat-sen University](https://psc.sysu.edu.cn/).
+Previously, I got my bachelor's degree in the [School of Geospatial Engineering and Science](https://sges.sysu.edu.cn/) in 2024.
+I was supervised by [Prof. Xu Huang](https://sges.sysu.edu.cn/teacher/603) of Advanced Remote Sensing Techniques for 3D Information Acquisition and Processing Team in [School of Geospatial Engineering and Science](https://sges.sysu.edu.cn/), [Sun Yat-sen University](https://www.sysu.edu.cn/).
+I also conducted research on sub-glacial lakes beneath the Greenland Ice Sheet under the supervision of [Prof. Qi Liang](https://sges.sysu.edu.cn/teacher/605) in the [School of Geospatial Engineering and Science](https://sges.sysu.edu.cn/) and [Polar Science Center Sun Yat-sen University](https://psc.sysu.edu.cn/).

 News
 ------